isomerpages/nlb-biblioasia/_oct-to-dec-2023/Forgotten Heroes of the Malaya Cup (1921–1941).md

 He played in six Malaya Cup finals for Singapore, winning in 1923, 1924 and 1925.
 In 1928, the trophy was shared after a two-all draw against Selangor.
 He had speed and a long penetrative kick, and was a crowd favourite with his “end-to-end clearances, his fierce tackles against giant forwards and uncanny coverage of the goal area”.[^29]

 Pennefather was a certainty to play in the first Malaya Cup final in 1921 but chose to represent his club, the Singapore Recreation Club, in athletics instead.
 An all-round sportsman, he could also throw a cricket ball well over a distance of 100 yards.
 Together with his wife Alice and later granddaughter Annabel, the name of Pennefather became firmly embedded in Singapore’s sport story.
-(Annabel was a national hockey player and captained the national women’s team from 1970 to 1980.)
+(Alice excelled in badminton, tennis and hockey, and was inducted into the Singapore Women’s Hall of Fame posthumously in 2016 for her contributions to women’s sports in Singapore.
+Annabel was a national hockey player and captained the national women’s team from 1970 to 1980.)

 #### **Roy Fairley Smith**